Contents

 The economic structure of that labor is constitutive of the argument and bears its own analytical weight.
 Route continuity creates ecosystem-wide value, but the costs appear in operator-specific form: infrastructure upkeep, gas expenditure, monitoring time, upgrade coordination, and response capacity when channels fail.
 Benefits are diffuse across chains and users; costs are concentrated in the organizations that keep routes live.
 That is why subsidy politics recur.
 The architecture creates a maintenance function with public-good characteristics but does not embed a strong automatic financing mechanism for it.
 Institutional completion therefore has a fiscal dimension as well as a governance one.

-Nabben’s language of self-infrastructuring is useful here.
+Nabben’s language of self-infrastructuring (Nabben 2023) is useful here.
 Cosmos continuously rebuilds the maintenance conditions that make its interchain protocol meaningful in practice.
 Route continuity, client upgrades, fee markets, and relayer persistence are part of the governance problem even when they are not coded as governance modules.

 5. Governance Stress and Institutional Failure